JerryFleming/PyDoc/library/email.generator.rst

 .. class:: Generator(outfp, mangle_from_=True, maxheaderlen=78, *, policy=None)

-   The constructor for the :class:`Generator` class takes a :term:`file-like object` called *outfp* for an argument.  *outfp* must support the :meth:`write` method and be usable as the output file for the :func:`print` function.
+   The constructor for the :class:`Generator` class takes a :term:`类文件对象` called *outfp* for an argument.  *outfp* must support the :meth:`write` method and be usable as the output file for the :func:`print` function.